 Let’s just start by saying there’s nothing “vanilla” about this recipe.
 If you’re one of those that think vanilla ice cream is too boring of a flavor, I’m about to change your mind with the best vanilla ice cream recipe.

-This classic recipe is a sweet and creamy delight that tastes as it came right out of an old school ice cream parlor.
+This easy homemade ice cream recipe is a sweet and creamy delight that tastes as it came right out of an old school ice cream parlor.
 It’s perfect to eat as is, or you can use it as a base to dress up with all of your favorite toppings and sauces.

 Take it over the top and make an ice cream sundae with sweet sliced bananas, crunchy nuts and the best hot fudge sauce and salted caramel sauce.
 Then crown it with whipped cream and a colorful maraschino cherry if you can’t resist!